SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 each of a different type,
 the function is able to provide more useful information about its outcome than if it could only return a single value of a single type.
-Functions are described in detail in :doc:`FunctionsAndClosures`.
+Functions are described in detail in :doc:`Functions`.

 Tuples are useful for temporary groups of related values.
 They are not suited to the creation of complex data structures.